Kendall Brown (basketball): Indiana Pacers (2022–2024)

+Long Island Nets (2024–2025)

 On October 27, 2024, Brown joined the Long Island Nets, and on February 25, 2025, he signed a two-way contract with the Brooklyn Nets.
 He did not appear for Brooklyn before he was waived on March 4.

+Maine Celtics (2025–2026)

 Brown joined the Boston Celtics summer league team for the 2025 NBA Summer League.
 He was later cut alongside Jalen Bridges and Wendell Moore Jr. on October 16, 2025.
-He joined the Celtics' NBA G League affiliates, the Maine Celtics, ahead of the G League season.
+In November 2025, he joined the Celtics' NBA G League affiliates, the Maine Celtics, ahead of the G League season.